-- 1 Start the Backup Job Wizard, and click + next to the Selections list. - 2 Open the NetVault Backup Client on which plug-in is installed, and then open VMware Plugin. - 3 Open the ESXi or vCenter Server and the other applicable container nodes-for example, Datacenter, Cluster, Resource Pool, and other nodes-to display the target virtual machine. - 4 Click the virtual machine, and select Disable Change Block Tracking from the context menu.
+- 1 Start the Backup Job Wizard, and click + next to the Selections list. - 2 Open the NetVault Client on which plug-in is installed, and then open VMware Plugin. - 3 Open the ESXi or vCenter Server and the other applicable container nodes-for example, Datacenter, Cluster, Resource Pool, and other nodes-to display the target virtual machine. - 4 Click the virtual machine, and select Disable Change Block Tracking from the context menu.
 This option is available to only those virtual machines on which CBT is enabled. - 5 After the virtual machine is reconfigured, a message is displayed.
-To close the dialog box, click OK.
+To close the dialog box, click OK. - NOTE: By default, the CBT is enabled when the VMs are backed up using CDP, and cannot be disabled.
+If CBT is disabled, it will be enabled when the VMs are backed up using CBT.